HughJeffner/FFRK-LabMem/README.md

 ## Basic Usage
 Extract all files from the .zip file to a folder

 Double-click `FFRK-LabMem.exe` it and it will run in the window.
-At any time as it is running you can press `D` to disable, `E` to enable, `X` to exit, and `H` to minimize to system tray.
+At any time as it is running you can press `D` to disable, `E` to enable, `Ctrl+X` to exit, and `H` to minimize to system tray.

 Press `C` to open configuration options